imagekit-developer/imagekit-netlify/README.md

 <br>

 > **Note:**
-> We can also set IMAGEKIT_URL_ENDPOINT env variable as an alternative to providing urlEndpoint in a plugin input.
+> You can also set `IMAGEKIT_URL_ENDPOINT` env variable as an alternative to providing urlEndpoint in a plugin input.
 The environment variable can be set in multiple ways through [Netlify UI, Netlify API, or Netlify CLI](https://docs.netlify.com/environment-variables/get-started/#create-variables-with-the-netlify-ui-cli-or-api).
-The user can also pass environment variable through  [Netlify configuration file](https://docs.netlify.com/environment-variables/get-started/#create-variables-with-a-netlify-configuration-file) `netlify.toml`.
+You can also pass environment variable through [Netlify configuration file](https://docs.netlify.com/environment-variables/get-started/#create-variables-with-a-netlify-configuration-file) `netlify.toml`.

 #### Optionally adding `imagesPath`: